Best electric mountain bikes – the top-rated e-MTBs we've tested

 (Image credit: GuyKesTV)

-After riding many of the best electric mountain bikes currently on the market, the Bike Perfect team has been thoroughly impressed.
-The latest crop of pedal-assisted mountain bikes have reliable motor systems, great components, and excellent suspension, making them a blast to ride on all manner of trail types.
+After riding the vast majority of the best electric mountain bikes currently on the market, our test team has been thoroughly impressed.
+The latest crop of pedal-assisted mountain bikes has reliable motor systems, great components, and excellent suspension, making them a blast to ride on all manner of trail types.

-All the bikes here are full-suspension models as we reckon hardtail e-MTBs are not quite up to the job of full-on mountain biking.
+All the bikes here are full-suspension as hardtail e-MTBs are not quite up to the job of full-on mountain biking.
 They can still be a blast to ride on easy trails or fire roads though.

-If you have less cash to splash, we also have a guide for the best budget e-MTBs, as well as an article on the best women's electric mountain bikes.
-And if you need more advice before taking the plunge on an e-MTB, you'll find buying advice at the bottom of this article.
+For those with less cash to splash, we also have a guide on the best budget e-MTBs.
+And if you need more advice before taking the plunge on an e-MTB, you'll find buying advice at the bottom of this page.
+You might also be interested in our article on 10 things you need to know before buying an electric mountain bike.

 Best electric mountain bikes